O1SoftwareNetwork/handson-ml3/constant/docs/process-commit.md

 Read and critique your own code before assigning any review tasks.
 Delete commented code, tidy up TODOs, try to make it easy for the reviewer to understand your proposed changes.
+Small PRs are easy to quickly review and approve.
+Extract helper functions where you see copy-n-paste repetition.
-Often a unittest suite will be a good way to demonstrate how you expect the code to be used.
+Adding unittests will often be a good way to demonstrate how you expect the code to be used.
-Extract helper functions where you see copy-n-paste repitition.
 Rename obscure variables, add a docstring to any function whose name does not make it self-explanatory.
 Consider adding optional type annotations to function signatures.